-Airtightness on large enclosures can get tricky and complicated.
-We see some pretty questionable things in specifications for the testing of these types of facilities, which in most circumstances are pretty airtight considering the type of construction that they are but the metric they are measuring to makes no sense what so ever.
+Airtightness in large enclosures can get tricky and complicated.
+We see some pretty questionable things in specifications for the testing of these types of facilities.
+While these buildings are often fairly airtight considering their construction, the metrics used to evaluate them can be entirely inappropriate.

 Floor Area: 125m2